Environmental Management

 Complaints: In case of contact from a local citizen, government, etc., alleging physical damage or psychological effects on account of the company

-Initiatives for Legal Compliance / Environmental abnormality
+Initiatives for Legal Compliance / Environmental Non-Compliance

-In order to prevent environmental accidents and pollution, we conduct environmental risk management based on voluntary standards that are stricter than regulations require.
+We have set voluntary standards that are stricter than those of environmental-related laws and ordinances, and manage the status of compliance, whereby we prevent environmental accidents and pollution.
 In addition, we conduct risk management with value placed on the perspective of local people.
 Our environmental risk map is used in this regard.
-An environmental risk map is a tool to visualize risk around a plant and on premises, strengthen inspection standards and enable environmental patrols.Responsible persons at each plant carefully visualize risk and conduct patrols so that the latest information is always incorporated into the risk map.
+An environmental risk map is a tool to visualize risk around a plant and on premises, strengthen inspection standards and enable environmental patrols.
+Responsible persons at each plant carefully visualize risk and conduct patrols so that the latest information is always incorporated into the risk map.

 ISO14001